mlswg/mls-extensions/draft-ietf-mls-extensions.md

 # Change Log

 RFC EDITOR PLEASE DELETE THIS SECTION.

+draft-10
+- remove AppAck ProposalType as it is now a Component conveyed in AppEphemeral Proposals

 draft-09
 - rename the component base label from "Application" to "MLS Component"